wilb-bit/IoT-Rainwater/README.md

 • Apache webserver developed (HTML, PHP, SQL) with a login system, a MySQL database, Graphical User Interface (GUI), and an API for communication with an IoT device (ESP8266).
 IoT device programmed with C++.

 This was the webserver used for the project.
-XAMPP was installed to have a Apache web server and MySQL database running on my computer. home.php is the home page
+XAMPP was installed to have a Apache web server and MySQL database running on my computer. home.php is the home page. water/receive.php is the API to receive data form the IoT device.

 ## IoT device
 Code located in other respository (IoT-Rainwater-Tank-Device)